© Unofficial Royalty 2024

 Full name: Oscar Gustaf Adolf

 In 1881, Gustaf married Princess Viktoria of Baden, the daughter of Grand Duke Friedrich I of Baden and Princess Luise of Prussia.
 As Viktoria was a great-granddaughter of King Gustaf IV Adolf of Sweden, the marriage joined the current Bernadotte dynasty with the former ruling House of Holstein-Gottorp.
 The couple had three sons.
-Gustaf V’s reign saw the rise of parliamentary rule and the establishment of a government that basically stripped the monarchy of its power, although this would not formally change until the 1974 Constitution.
-In 1948, King Gustaf celebrated his 90th birthday, but soon his health began to decline.
+Gustaf V’s reign saw the rise of parliamentary rule and the establishment of a government that stripped the monarchy of its power, although this would not formally change until the 1974 Constitution.
+In 1948, King Gustaf celebrated his 90th birthday, but his health soon began to decline.
 Already spending the spring months on the French Riviera, he began to have the Crown Prince represent him at official functions.
 He made his last official appearance at a Cabinet meeting held on October 27, 1950.
 Two days later, as a result of complications from influenza, King Gustaf V died at Drottningholm Palace.

 Unofficial Royalty: King Gustav V of Sweden